 Navigational Light Switch-This three position switch activates the navigational (running) lights and the anchor light.
-Push the top of the switch to activate the navigational lights and all-around white anchor light.
+Push the top of the switch to activate the navigational lights.
 The center position is OFF.
-Push the bottom of the switch to activate only the anchoring light.
+Push the bottom of the switch to activate the all-round white anchoring light.

 Operate the boat between sunset and sunrise using your navigational lights.
 Navigational lights are legally required to indicate direction and right-of-way at night.

-Cockpit Courtesy Lights Switch-Operates both the interior courtesy lighting and the bilge compartment lighting.
+Cockpit Courtesy Lights Switch-Operates the interior courtesy lighting.